soleil-ica/Lima-camera-xpad/doc/index.rst

 This is a detector from the collaboration of Soleil, CPPM and ESRF(D2AM).
 It is now supported by the ImXPAD company.
 This plugin support the folling models: S70,S140,S340,S540

 The XPAD run under Linux, with the help of a PCI express board from PLDA.
-Testing

 Module configuration